flipperdevices/flipperzero-firmware/ReadMe.md

 - Desktop: Hold Right goes to About with Battery Info [(Thanks to Willy-JL)]
 - Development free space thanks to removal of unused debug tools and [thanks to ESurge](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/46/files) for removal of first start assets.
 - Dolphin: Assigned profile pic for levels 1-10 (Happy Lvl 1 Dolphin), 11-15 (Happy Lvl 2 Dolphin), 16-18 (Happy Lvl 3 Dolphin), 19-21 (Kid G0ku), 22-24 (Adult G0ku), 25-27 (SSJ G0ku) and 28-30 (SSJ3 G0ku)
-- Dolphin: CFW Settings: Passport: Now has 10 selectable backgrounds options and 33 profile image options.
+- Dolphin: CFW Settings: Passport: Now has 11 selectable backgrounds options and 34 profile image options.
 (Changes By RogueMaster with thanks to ESurge) (Section By ESurge)
 - Dolphin: Expanded max level from 3 to 30 using [Roll20](https://roll20.net/compendium/dnd5e/Monsters#h-Experience%20Points), Increased max deed XP per action type from 15 to 45 exp daily & updated animation manifest for max level 30 for all animations (By RogueMaster)
 - Dolphin: Level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
 - Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware), changed to Mood Stays Less Than 6 / Mood Stays High (but not in game mode) (By RogueMaster)
-- Dolphin: Passport: Default Mario Themed [(Thanks to Kuronons)](https://github.com/Kuronons/FZ_graphics/tree/main/Passport%20background)
+- Dolphin: Passport: Default Mario & AD Police Themed [(Thanks to Kuronons)](https://github.com/Kuronons/FZ_graphics/tree/main/Passport%20background)
 - Dolphin: Passport: Many thanks to Kuronons for the many passport backgrounds and profile images available and included.
 - Dolphin: Passport: Rename Dolphin with CFW Settings or Name Changer app under Applications=>Settings [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/488)
 - Dolphin: Passport: Show EXP [(By Dabolus)](https://github.com/Dabolus/flipperzero-firmware-rpg/)